buddh4/lyvely/packages/applications/docs/docs/dev/framework/models.md

 }
 ```

-- To control which fields are included when serializing or deserializing a model, you can use the `@Expose` and `@Exclude`
+To control which fields are included when serializing or deserializing a model, you can use the `@Expose` and `@Exclude`
 decorators.
 In most scenarios, especially when dealing with models that may contain sensitive data, it is advisable to
 use `@Exclude` at the class level to exclude all fields by default and then explicitly `@Expose` the fields that are safe to
 transmit to the client or server.

-- The `@PropertyType` decorator is used to specify the data type of a property for the purpose of auto-transformation,
+The `@PropertyType` decorator is used to specify the data type of a property for the purpose of auto-transformation and
-  and will be explored in greater depth in an upcoming section.
+initialization, and will be explored in greater depth in an upcoming section.

-- The `@TransformObjectId` decorator will automatically transform `ObjectId` values to `string`.
+The `@TransformObjectId` decorator ensures the transformation of `ObjectId` values to `string`.
-  This is useful if our schema implements our model (beside the type of ids) we can simply use schema model instances as
+This is useful if our document schema implements our model schema, so we simply can use document instances as
 constructor argument when creating models.
+For transforming arrays of `ObjectIds` to string arrays use
-- For transforming arrays of `ObjectIds` to string arrays use the `@TransformObjectIds` decorator.
+the `@TransformObjectIds` decorator.

 In this example our backend schema can implement the model properties as follows: